Jahia/jcrestapi/README.md

 - `GET`: to retrieve the identified resource
 - `PUT`: to create (if it doesn't already exist) or update the identified resource
 - `DELETE`: to delete the identified resource
+- `POST`:
+    - to create a new child without providing a name for it, leaving it up to the server to create an appropriate one (starting with v1.2 of the API)
-- `POST`: to rename a resource but leave it at the same spot in the hierarchy
+    - to rename a resource but leave it at the same spot in the hierarchy using the `moveto` sub-resource

 #### Accepted data